Strategic Planning Simplified

-The latest nonprofit leadership research shows that having a written strategic plan makes leading a nonprofit much easier.
-But a quick search on “strategic planning template” or “nonprofit strategic plans” generates millions of results.
+Our leadership research shows that having a written strategic plan makes leading much easier.
+But a quick search on “strategic planning template” or “strategic plans” generates millions of results.
 At The Concord Leadership Group, we like to simplify the process.
 When we work with organizations, we go through these four questions:

 (1) WHAT ARE WE DOING AND WHY ARE WE DOING IT?